Scalable Differentially Private Sketches under Continual Observation: Experiments

 Figure~\ref{fig:mem_freq_time} reports the total time to process the stream as a function of memory allocation (via changing the sketch width).
 As expected, non-private sketches ($\cms$, $\cs$) and the lazy variants ($\lazycms, \lazycs$) maintain constant throughput as the sketch width increases, since the update cost is independent of the sketch width.
 In contrast, the Punctual variants ($\punctualcms, \punctualcs$) exhibit a linear increase in update time as the sketch width increases.
 This is because the $\punctual$ updates every column in each row of the sketch at each stream arrival.
 The $\lazy$ avoids this overhead with the use of lazy updates to the output, resulting in a significant improvement in throughput.
 Notably, $\lazycms$ achieves up to $250\times$ higher throughput than $\punctualcms$, highlighting a key performance advantage of our approach.

 Figure~\ref{fig:mem_freq_are} shows the relationship between sketch width and ARE on the top-15 heavy items.
 All variants demonstrate decreasing ARE with increasing memory, reflecting the reduction in hash collisions.
-However, lazy sketches consistently outperform their punctual counterparts, achieving lower ARE at the same memory level.
-This is due to their larger effective width at the same memory allocation, which results in fewer collisions.
+However, the $\lazy$ consistently outperforms $\punctual$, achieving lower ARE at the same memory level.
+This is because $\lazy$ is initialized with a larger width to achieve the same memory allocation, which results in fewer hash collisions.
 The improved accuracy is an additional benefit of the $\lazy$, on top of its superior runtime performance.

 Figure~\ref{fig:depth_freq_are} evaluates the effect of increasing memory (via sketch depth) on accuracy.
 All variants show decreasing ARE as depth increases, though the benefit is more pronounced for the non-private baselines.
 This suggests that adding more hash functions has diminishing returns in the private setting, where there is an additional source of error.